Geelong’s Kim Cooper shares some practical ways that you can keep feelings of anxiety at bay if you are starting to feel overwhelmed.

 Sending my love,

-Kim Cooper is a local singer in the Geelong region and the primary carer for her dad.
+Kim Cooper is a local singer in the Geelong region.
 You can follow Kim’s journey via Instagram.